 A mass of Egyptians echoed Salah’s thoughts and posted religious and secular posts about forgiveness in favour of giving second chances.
 However, for the most part and rightfully so, thousands became enraged that Warda was able to walk away from his own troublemaking almost completely unscathed.
 At this point, it is important to point out that these are not first-time allegations against the midfielder.
 He was previously criticized of coming on to fellow team members’ wives in Greece as well.

-Not only was Warda able to get away with a largely impersonal and vague apology (in which he never bothered to direct at the women in question) but his reinstatement to the national football team was the most public act of disrespect the EFA could probably ever muster.
+Not only was Warda able to get away with a largely impersonal and vague apology (in which he never bothered to direct at the women in question), but his reinstatement to the national football team was the most public act of disrespect the EFA could probably ever muster.

 Moreover, by coming forward to openly support Warda, Mohamed Salah publicized the message that ‘forgiving sexual harassers’ was more important than punishing them to a wide audience of 9.3 million on Twitter.

 Could anyone have expected any differently?
-No, because Egypt’s culture of forgiving male harassers and victim blaming runs deep across its historical veins.
-It runs so deep that even ‘the pride of the Arab world’, as fans like to call Mohamed Salah, is not impervious to it despite his attempts to, in the face of the entire world, including in Europe where attention is locked on his every move and word.
+No, because Egypt’s culture of forgiving male harassers and victim blaming runs deep in its historical veins.
+It runs so deep that even ‘the pride of the Arab world’, as fans like to call Mohamed Salah, is not impervious to it despite his attempts to, in the face of the entire world, including in Europe, where attention is locked on his every move and word.

 One would have expected the Warda fiasco to have altogether been forgotten by the time of yesterday’s AFCON Round of 16.
-In an almost unbelievable move, Egypt’s now-sacked coach, Javier Aguirre, gave Warda the chance to play in an almost sinking match.
+In an almost unbelievable move, Egypt’s now-sacked coach, Javier Aguirre, gave Warda the chance to play in a sinking match.
 The reaction of the fans perfectly represented feelings towards Warda: while many cheered his participation, a good half stared blankly at his entrance into the field.

 On a more positive note, comments flooding social media have been titillating between disappointment about Egypt’s loss but also, unexpectedly, joy from many that the national team was handed a supposed serving of karma.

-Unlike what many say, Warda’s sexual harassment case sparked a significant debate, and although official reactions were far from ideal, this could be one of the few real instances in which Egyptian society has actively engaged and condemned sexual harassment at large, with a multitide of men coming forward to point out Warda’s culpability.
+Unlike what many say, Warda’s sexual harassment case sparked a significant debate, and although official reactions were far from ideal, this could be one of the few real instances in which Egyptian society has actively engaged and condemned sexual harassment at large, with a multitude of men coming forward to point out Warda’s culpability.

 The repercussions on the young footballer player could have more severe during this entire saga, demonstrating a real consequence to the crime of harassment in a country that desperately needs it, perhaps if top influencers hadn’t intervened to cushion the blow…